 Nominate a Deserving Attorney for the 2016 Jack Berman Award of Achievement

-The California State Bar established this prestigious award in 1992 to recognize the individual achievements of a lawyer who is either in his/her first five years of practice or age 36 and under.
-The award is named in memory of Jack Berman, a young lawyer who demonstrated outstanding service to the profession and the public, and who was tragically killed in a San Francisco shooting.
-This annual award honors his dedicated service to issues of concern to the profession, especially its young lawyers.
+The State Bar established this prestigious award in 1992 to recognize the individual achievements of a lawyer who is either in his or her first five years of practice or age thirty-six or younger.
+The award is in memory of Jack Berman, a young lawyer who demonstrated outstanding service to the public and the profession, and who was tragically killed in a San Francisco shooting.
+This annual award honors his dedicated service to issues of concern to the profession, especially to its young lawyers.

 For more information see the 2016 Berman Award Guidelines and the 2016 Jack Berman Award of Achievement Nomination Form.

 How Do I Become a Member of CYLA?